Era-Dorta/gosu-android/README.md

 Instalation
 -----------
+Sadly right now you need to manually copy every file to every ruboto proyect you want to use it.

+- Download the sources
-Download the sources and add them to a [ruboto](http://github.com/ruboto/ruboto) proyect.
+- Copy the lib folder and the `gosu.rb` to the src folder inside your [ruboto](http://github.com/ruboto/ruboto) proyect.
-They should be placed where `gosu.rb` file will be accesible to your application, so you can add the require without further trouble $ require 'gosu'
+- Copy the gosu.java.jar in the libs folder.
+- Place the res files in the res folder.

 General Information
 -------------------